Mamman Shata: Poetry

+Activism

+Mamman Shata was vocal critic of oppressive governments and corrupt politicians.
+In 1997, at the performance to launch the Abacha Foundation for Peace and Unity in Abuja, he angered the organizers, not only by performing longer than the time he was allotted, but also for reminding General Sani Abacha and others in power of the dangerous consequences of bad leadership.
+When the 2- million-man march for Abacha Must Stay campaign (a campaign organised by Danial Kanu to protest the return to Democracy in Nigeria by removing of General Sani Abacha as the military Head of State) was ongoing in Abuja in 1998, he was invited by the organisers to perform for the protesters.
+Shata accepted the invitation.
+On the day of the march, Shata was forcibly removed from the stage after 'advising' Abacha to regard all the marchers present as sycophants, who will not be there for him when he needed them.

+Mamman Shata was able to openly criticize the Authoritarian government of General Sani Abacha because of the immense respect the people of Nigeria had for Shata, especially in the North where Abacha was from.
+Shata's fans not only included powerful people such as Emirs, Politicians and Army Generals but also the Talakawa (lower class) of Nigeria who were numbered in millions.

 Political career

 Shata participated actively in partisan politics throughout his life.
 His politics was largely left-wing even though his benefactors (the royal and the business classes) were mostly on the right.
 He ascribed this to his humble background.
 In the First Republic in the 1950s he aligned himself to the left-wing NEPU as opposed to the right-wing NPC of Sir Ahmadu Bello and the emirs.
 He replicated that in later years.
 In the 1970s, he won an election, becoming a Councillor under Kankia Local Government Area of the then Kaduna State.
 In the Second Republic (in the '80s) he was first in the centre-of-right GNPP and then moved to the conservative ruling party, the NPN.
 In the Third Republic he was elected as the chairman of SDP in Funtua Local Government Area, a position from which he was impeached due to his left-wing character and brush with the party's main benefactor in Katsina State, retired Major-General Shehu Musa Yar'Adua.
 Shata did not participate much in the politics that ushered in the civilian government of Chief Olusegun Obasanjo in 1999 due to ill-health.